ChewKeanHo/license-proprietary/README.md

    4. **SHALL NOT** use the creators' name, brand, and trademark without their written notices for any endorsement of your pursue; AND
-   5. **SHALL NOT OWN** any copy of the Product by deleting them all from your posession if you do not have any procured the license grant.
+   5. **SHALL NOT OWN** any copy of the Product by deleting them all from your posession if you do not have any procured license grant.